dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 With task stealing, it is hard to lay out an exact timing of tasks during execution in advance, because it depends on real-time latency and interleaving of validation and execution tasks.
 Below is a possible execution of S-2 over B with four threads.

-* Possible time steps with four threads:
+* Possible time steps S-2 goes through with four threads:
   1. parallel execution of 1,2,3,4; validation of 2,3,4 fail; `nextValidation` set to 3
   2. parallel execution of 2,3,4,5; validation of 2,4 succeed, 3,5 fail; `nextValidation` set to 4
   3. parallel execution of 3,5,6,7; validation of 5 succeeds 6,7 fail; `nextValidation` set to 7